back to buchty.net

 16-9

-Looking inside your SQ80 you find the multisample zones at address $1000 of ROMLOW, every 16 bytes reflect one wave as offered to the sound programmer.
-Thus, such a zone is responsible for 8 semitones.
-From $14b0 onwards you find the raw sample data, 4 bytes being responsible for access of one raw waveform as stored in the rom.
-Byte 1 is the starting wavetable, Byte 2 the respective value for the Wavetable Size Register.
+From $14b0 onwards, you find the raw sample data: 4 bytes being responsible for access of one raw waveform as stored in the WaveROM.
+Byte 1 denotes the starting wavetable, Byte 2 the respective value for the Wavetable Size Register, the remaining ones are coarse/fine tuning.

 Differences in DOC revisions